Holistic look at heartworm prevention

-Heartworm life cycle is dependent on temperature that must remain above 57F (14C) for at least 45 days straight and at least two weeks of temperatures over 80F.
+The life cycle of heartworm is dependent on a temperature that remains above 57F (14C) for at least 45 days straight and at least two weeks of temperatures over 80F (26C).
 If these conditions are not fulfilled, the parasite cycle cannot be completed and your dog is safe.

-Based on the recommendations of Dr. David Knight and Dr. James Lok from the American Heartworm society, even with the most cautious conventional medical protocols, all year around heartworm preventive schedule is exaggerated with the exception of Florida, some parts of Texas and Hawaii.
+Based on the recommendations of Dr. David Knight and Dr. James Lok from the American Heartworm society, even with the most cautious conventional medical protocols, a year-round heartworm preventive schedule is exaggerated with the exception of Florida, some parts of Texas and Hawaii.
 According to their conventional opinion, preventive treatment is unnecessary in the winter months and definitely doesn’t need to be started before or after the months noted on the map in their paper.

 2. Heartworm life cycle

-Before you succumb to the marketing pressure and fear to administer heartworm medicine monthly, I urge you to learn more about the heartworm life cycle.
-The heartworm development goes through several stages before reaching maturity and it takes two-and-a-half to four months before the tiny stage of microfilaria leaves the muscles and starts settling in the pulmonary artery.
-When heartworm reaches its final destination of pulmonary artery near the heart, it takes about three to four months to reach maturity.
+Before you succumb to the marketing pressure and fear and administer heartworm medicine monthly, I urge you to learn more about the heartworm life cycle.
+Heartworm development goes through several stages before reaching maturity and it takes two-and-a-half to four months before the tiny stage of microfilaria leaves the muscles and starts settling in the pulmonary artery.
+When heartworm reaches its final destination in the pulmonary artery near the heart, it takes about three to four months to reach maturity.

-One doesn’t need to have a degree in math to figure that it takes somewhere between five-and-a-half to eight months for microfilaria to mature into an adult worm and that your dog should be safe if you administer heartworm meds only once every every three to four months if your live in the area where heartworm occurs.
+One doesn’t need to have a degree in math to figure that it takes somewhere between five-and-a-half to eight months for microfilaria to mature into an adult worm and that your dog should be safe if you administer heartworm meds only once every three to four months if you live in an area where heartworm occurs.

 So why would the drug companies recommend monthly heartworm prevention?
-The reason is clearly identified clearly in the Drs.
+The reason is clearly identified in Drs.
 Knight and Lok’s study:

 “…given what is presently known, continued adherence to a policy of superfluous chemoprophylaxis is disquieting because financial expediency for the veterinarian conflicts with clinical objectivity and client consent is predicated on unrealistic expectations.
 Clients mistakenly believe that they are purchasing additional protection for their pets, but in reality they are not.
 If the truth was known to them, few clients would agree to unnecessarily double their expense for heartworm prevention.”

-In real language and life translation most vets are too busy to question the recommendations that drug companies give them about heartworm prevention.
-I strongly believe that the main reason for over recommending heartworm prevention ( chemoprophylaxis ) is that drug companies can double or triple their revenues.
+In real language, most vets are too busy to question the recommendations that drug companies give them about heartworm prevention.
+I strongly believe that the main reason for over recommending heartworm prevention (chemoprophylaxis) dose frequency is that drug companies can double or triple their revenues.

 3. Safe alternative to heartworm preventive drugs

-I can see that these tests are a serious threat to the hefty profits of heartworm meds manufacturers.
-They are simply not needed if you follow this formula considering the duration of the heartworm seasons you can find out from the map on page 79
+I can see that these tests are a serious threat to the hefty profits of heartworm meds manufacturers because they are simply not needed if you follow this formula.
+The duration of the heartworm season can be found on the map on page 79 of the study.

 |Season Duration||Number of Tests Required|

 I regret to say that similar to the vaccination scam, monthly heartworm prevention is yet another dishonest marketing plot.
-What I am confused about is why drug companies continuously try to trick us and frighten us instead making a living the honest way.
-No matter what they are planning to try next, I believe that eventually they will have to become more honest in order to survive because it is much more difficult to hide the truth in the age of world wide web.
+What I am confused about is why drug companies continuously try to trick us and frighten us, instead of making a living the honest way.
+No matter what they are planning to try next, I believe that eventually, they will have to become more honest in order to survive because it is much more difficult to hide the truth in the age of worldwide web.